gcarbo01/db-schema-design-guidelines/README.md

 In addition, we added an extra dimension consisting of the Characteristic, a type of metadata used for driving behaviour, which is not tied directly to the main entity but to the Characteristic itself. <br>
 This makes the Characteristic a valuable tool for designing frameworks.  <br>
 For example, any framework is meant to evolve with time.
 Still, to avoid constant refactoring and re-testing when more functionality is added to the framework, each new behaviour could be triggered when main business entities are granted or attached to Characteristics.  <br>
-In this case the Characteristic is a type of metadata describing behavior.  <br>
+In this case, the Characteristic is a type of metadata describing behaviour.  <br>
-So, the behaviour is triggered when the main entity (business entity) and its attached metadata (the characteristics) are given as parameters to different modules of the framework.  <br>
+So, the behaviour is triggered when the main entity (business entity) and its attached metadata (the characteristics) are given as parameters to different framework modules.  <br>
-In this way, it is possible to add more functionality without modifying existing data structures or functionality. <br>
+This way, adding more functionality without modifying existing data structures or functionality is possible. <br>
 ## References
 Anchor modelling
 https://en.wikipedia.org/wiki/Anchor_modeling